 Returns a list (a dictionary) containing information about the agent.
-Information includes loaded MIBs, registered subagents, some information about the memory allocation.
+Information includes loaded MIBs, registered sub-agents, some information about the memory allocation old\info\format(NewInfo) -> OldInfo

 As of version 4.4 the format of the info has been changed.
-To convert the info to the old format, call the old\info\format [page 148].
+To convert the info to the old format, call the old\info\format [page 151] function.